bassamanator/Sovol-SV06-firmware/README.md

 ⚠️⚡☢️ **Power off if there is a collision/problem** ☢️⚡⚠️

-💡 I would recommend searching for the word `NOTE` in this repository.
-There are about 6 short points amongst the various files that you should be aware of if you're using this configuration.

-I recommend no filament be loaded for any of these steps.
+💡 I recommend no filament be loaded for any of these steps.

 1. Do a `G28`; home all.
    1. Check to see if `X` and `Y` max positions (`G1 X223 F3000`, `G1 Y223 F3000`) can be reached, and adjust `position_max`, if necessary.
 You can probably go all the way up to `225` for `X` and `Y` both, however, I would not recommend it.